Peter Winch: Biography

 Winch was born on 14 January 1926, in Walthamstow, London.
 He attended Leyton County High School for boys, before going up to St Edmund Hall, Oxford to read Philosophy, Politics and Economics.
 Following the outbreak of World War II, he served in the Royal Navy 1944–47, before graduating from the University of Oxford in 1949.

-He was a lecturer in philosophy at the Swansea University from 1951 until 1964.
-He was influenced by his colleagues Rush Rhees and R.F.
-Holland, both experts in the philosophy of Ludwig Wittgenstein.
+He was a lecturer in philosophy at the then University College of Swansea from 1951 until 1964.
+He was influenced by his colleagues Rush Rhees and R. F. Holland, both experts in the philosophy of Ludwig Wittgenstein.
+Alongside these two and D. Z. Phillips, Winch was one of "the Swansea Wittgensteinians", also known as the "Swansea School of Philosophy", which applied a Wittgensteinian framework to philosophy.
 In 1964, he moved to Birkbeck College, University of London, before becoming Professor of Philosophy at King's College London in 1967.
 During this period, he served as president of Aristotelian Society, from 1980 to 1981.
 In 1985 Winch moved to the United States to become Professor at the University of Illinois at Urbana-Champaign.

 He died on the 27 April 1997, in Champaign, Illinois.

 He was survived by his wife Erika Neumann and his two sons, Christopher and David.